All about Old Town Antibes

 Jazz and world-class hotels

-When one says Antibes, one must also say Juan-les-Pins.
-Where Antibes is the city center with the old town as the focal point, Juan-les-Pins is more of a modern beach area with hotels, bars, restaurants and nightclubs that attract a younger party-minded crowd.
+When you say Antibes, you also have to say Juan-les-Pins.
+Where Antibes is the city center with the old town as the focal point,

-The world-famous jazz festival is held in Juan-les-Pins, and it houses some of the largest palaces in the world, such as the famous Eden Roc hotel or the Belles Rives hotel, which Ernest Hemingway and F. Scott Fitzgerald greatly appreciated.
+In Juan-les-Pins the world-famous jazz festival is held and here are some of the largest palaces in the world, such as the famous Eden Roc hotel or the Belles Rives hotel, which Ernest Hemmingway and Scott Fitzgerald greatly appreciated.

 Antibes and Juan-les-Pins are located on opposite sides of the Cap d'Antibes peninsula.